What is the admissions process like?

 Can I work a job and study with MOT simultaneously?
-Full time employment is generally not possible while attending this program, though some find it manageable.
+Full time employment is generally not recommended while attending this program, though some find it manageable.
 Federal loans are available for graduate education and is usually how most people pay for tuition and living expenses.
-Shifting from full time to part time is not feasible because it is challenging to jump back into the courses needed to complete the degree.
-(Not impossible - but very complicated and discouraged for the sake of knowledge continuity.)
-Once started, five (5) years is the limit to completing the degree, as long as a leave of absence form is filed.
+Once started, five (5) years is the limit to complete the MOT degree.

 How many hours of out-of-class time does it require per week for school work?
 Approximately 20 hours of reading, writing, research, and studying outside of class time are needed by most students.
 A 'B' average grade must be maintained to stay in MOT.

 Would I be able to shift to part-time or even stop the program for a short time if I needed for family reasons?
-Yes, as long as a leave of absence form is filed.
-Once a student drops to part time, however, they will remain that way for the duration of the program.
+Yes, students may take a leave of absence or drop to part time as long as they discuss their situation with their faculty advisor and a petition form is filed.
+Once a student drops to part time, they will remain that way for the duration of the program.

 What's the maximum length of time allowed to complete the program?
 Five years, with extenuating circumstances and documented leaves of absence.
 It is best for the student to complete the work consecutively in order to sustain the knowledge required to pass the NBCOT exam.